xalt/xalt/README.md

 ## Documentation

-Installation and Use of XALT is provided at https://xalt.readthedocs.io on how to install and use XALT.
+Installation and Use of XALT is provided at https://xalt.readthedocs.io website.

 ## Commercial Support

 Ellexus is providing commercial support.
 See https://www.ellexus.com/products/xalt-tracking-job-level-activity-supercomputers if interested.